Watching the inner life of a cell

 - Subcellular, high-resolution and dynamic mapping of the entire proteome,

-- Physical organization and dynamics of the genome,
+- Physical organization and dynamics of the nucleus and the genome,

-- Architecture of large protein complexes such as the cilium transition zone, and
+- Architecture of large protein complexes such as the ciliary transition zone, and

 - Subcellular compartmentalization of signaling molecules, particularly

-in the G-protein coupled receptors signaling pathway, and how this spatial distribution defines signaling specificity.
+in the G-protein coupled receptor (GPCR) and receptor tyrosin kinase (RTK) signaling pathway, and how this spatial distribution defines signaling specificity.

 In order to study these systems, we are developing the following microscopy technologies: